syafiraalatika/Renewable-Energy-Prediction-Project/README.md

 ### Overview of Findings

-The central finding of this analysis is that success in renewable energy is not driven by raw investment alone, but by a **supportive ecosystem**.
+This analysis finds that a **supportive ecosystem** is the key driver of success in renewable energy, more so than raw investment.
 The analysis concludes that success in the renewable sector is a function of a synergistic ecosystem where capital investment is amplified by effective policy and a strong innovation pipeline.

 The analysis first identified four distinct archetypes of nations based on their investment efficiency.
 Subsequently, a state-of-the-art stacked ensemble model was built to predict energy production.
-The model's results quantitatively confirmed this "ecosystem theory" by ranking not just investment, but also regulatory quality and innovation, as top drivers of success.
+The model's results quantitatively confirmed this 'ecosystem theory' by showing that investment, regulatory quality, and innovation are all top drivers of success.

 ---